Designing the Workflow

 • WiFi4EU (Snippet Settings)

 The Onboarding Workflows page refreshes.
-The workflow table row displays a Status of Published and a URL that you may click to open in a new browser tab or copy to share with clients.
+The workflow table row displays a Status of Published and a URL that you can open in a new browser tab or copy to share with clients.